Eadgyth/Programming-Editor/README.md

 # Java-Programming-Editor / Eadgyth
-A text editor written in Java that helps coding (in Java, Perl, HTML) and that is extensible by plugins which may be developed to do different types of work with text files.
+A text editor written in Java that helps coding (in Java, Perl, HTML) and that is extensible by plugins which may be developed to perform specialized tasks with text files.
 <p>
-One goal of the program is a very simple but flexible setting of a project and usage of already configured projects.
+A further goal is a very simple but flexible setting of a project and usage of already configured projects.
 <p>
 REQUIREMENTS FOR TESTING <br>
 Running the program requires JAVA 8 (JRE 8).
 I did not have the opportunity to test